Monday, August 31, 2009

 Last night I find that I'm caught with no egg.
 Remembering a wonderful recipe for Mayonnaise Chocolate Cake in The Cake Bible that substituted mayonnaise for its composite ingredients: egg and oil, I reached for my big tub of mayo.
 This made the whole mixture more oily, so I added a bit of extra bread crumb:

-1 lb meat (85% works well, but you can mix in veal or pork as well)
+The resulting burgers held together perfectly, were delicious, moist and just perfect all the way around.
+I can't recommend these strongly enough!1 lb meat (85% works well, but you can mix in veal or pork as well)

 1 tbsp mayonnaise